 Today’s job interview is evolving.
 Companies that once recruited solely from a local talent pool are expanding their talent searches beyond the radius of their home cities, identifying top performers through virtual career fairs and diversifying their workforces through remote hiring.

 Your college or alma mater is a great place to start when looking for virtual career fair opportunities.
-The University of Arizona Global Campus has held several virtual career fairs.
-Be sure to register for this event, then read on and find out how you can prepare for this and any virtual career fair.
+The University of Arizona Global Campus has held several virtual career fairs and typically hosts one in the fall around virtual commencement.
+Be sure to watch our social channels for dates and register.
+In the meantime, read on and find out how you can prepare for this and any virtual career fair.
 And as always, reach out to Career Services for more help in your job search.

 What Is a Virtual Career Fair?